PASSIONLab/OpenEquivariance/README.md

 check out the [documentation](https://passionlab.github.io/OpenEquivariance).

 ⭐️ **JAX Support**: Our latest update brings support for JAX.
-You need to execute the following commands in order:
+To install, execute the following commands in order:

 ```
 pip install openequivariance[jax]